circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 ## Examples
 {: #examples }

 Let's use the following Dockerfile to illustrate how Docker layer caching works.
-This example Dockerfile is adapted from our [Elixir convenience image](https://hub.docker.com/r/circleci/elixir/~/dockerfile):
+This example Dockerfile is adapted from our [Elixir legacy convenience image](https://hub.docker.com/r/circleci/elixir/~/dockerfile):

 ### Dockerfile
 {: #dockerfile }